 In 2015 as well as 2016, he was selected to be shown at the David Krut Projects (DKP) stall at the Turbine Art Fair.

 Martyn has been part of various group exhibitions at DKP, among them The Nature of Buildings in 2019.

-For Johannesburg-based artist Rhett Martyn, “time itself is one of the most important ingredients when making art.”
+For Johannesburg-based artist Rhett Martyn, born 1971, “time itself is one of the most important ingredients when making art.”
 Because Martyn’s work is process-driven, he explains that “the initial subject matter of my artwork is less important than the transformation that takes place when working on the piece.
 The imprint of different thoughts, marks and ideas show up on the surface and result in artwork that has changed dramatically from its original conceptual state.”